 It is one of the most nutritious edible plants and in the kitchen consumed in alfalfa sprouts or alfalfa sprouts, seeds and also its leaves.

-What is the nutritional value of alfalfa?
+What is the alimentary value of *alfalfa?

-In addition to the active principles of alfalfa are very interesting, as it provides flavonoids, phytoestrogens (isoflavones and lignans), phytosterols, saponins, thyrotropin, coumarins and digestive enzymes.
+Everyone to the active principles of alfalfa are very interesting, as it provides flavonoids, phytoestrogens (isoflavones and lignans), phytosterols, saponins, thyrotropin, coumarins and digestive enzymes.

 Antidiabetic / Hypoglycaemic